Ed94/SectoredLang/README.md

 Assembler - Native Hardware Assembler. (x86/64, ARM, RISC, etc) ( Can have several sub-modules depending on hardware platform support. )

-Unissembly - Universal Assembler.
+Unissembly - Universal Assembler (Imperative).
 Abstracts platform assembly to a low level universal assembly alias set.
 Has different levels for abstraction support.
-(Ranging from 1:1 statement execution to multi-statement abstraction) (Must have at least one assembler installed for a compatible Alias Set) (Essentially an IR to an extent)
+(Ranging from 1:1 statement execution to multi-statement abstraction) (Must have at least one assembler installed for a compatible Alias Set) (Essentially acts a writtable intermediary, pure data types only)

-Compiler - Traditional High-Level compiled langauge.
+Compiler - Traditional High-Level compiled langauge (support for strong typing, etc).
 Has various low level support (sub-levels) ranging from low lying operation to very high overhead.
 (Written in Unissembly/Compiler)

 Interpreter (Written in Compiler/Unissembly ()